jcsaezal/panbuild/README.md

 Building target EPUB ...Success
 ```

-Then, the output files generated by pandoc as a result of running the commands will be available in the current working directory.
+The output files generated by Panbuild as a result of running the various pandoc commands will be available in the current working directory.

 ```
 $ ls